 La Falconera (Southside) – Garraf Platja

-This is an awesome spot superclose to Barcelona for multipitching.
+This is a great spot superclose to Barcelona to practice multipitching.
 You can take the train from Sants to Garraf Platja.
 The train leaves every 30 minutes and takes 30 minutes.

-The multipitches are perfect for sunny winter days.
+The multipitches on the southside of La Falconera are perfect for sunny winter days.
 You’ll have sun all day and the most amazing views at the sea.
 Most routes you can see on the topos below are fully equipped except for Mojito pal nenito & Sweet home buenos aires.

 Les Casetes de Vallirana